kubecost/docs/install-on-plural.md

 plural destroy
 ```

-> Only do this if you're absolutely sure you want to bring down all associated resources with this repository.
+> **Note:** Only do this if you're absolutely sure you want to bring down all associated resources with this repository.

 ## Troubleshooting